-Maintenance Engineers often leave a trail of oil and grease around the jobsite or workshop.
-This can become an issue if they are working with different strength threadlocking adhesives – once the label on the package is soiled, it can be difficult to visually see the grade reference or part number on the bottle.
-However, most adhesive manufacturers operate a colour-coding system for anaerobic threadlockers which is recognised throughout the industry:
+Maintenance Engineers often leave a trail of oil and grease around the job site or workshop.
+This can become an issue if they are working with different strength threadlocking adhesives – once the label on the package is soiled, it can be difficult to see the grade reference or part number on the bottle.
+However, most adhesive manufacturers operate a color-coding system for anaerobic threadlockers, which is recognized throughout the industry:

 PURPLE – Low strength, easy to disassemble

 BLUE – Medium strength, can be disassembled with hand tools

 GREEN-Retaining and Penetrating viscosity, High strength, Heat and hand tools are often required for disassembly.